 Welcome to the seventh annual issue of the College of Arts and Sciences newsmagazine, ArtSci.
 In the following pages, you will see just a glimpse of recent work being accomplished by our faculty, students, and alumni as they endeavor to shape our world and our shared futures.
 In the stories that follow, student contributors invite us to step up, speak out, and join in being part of the solutions to our society’s problems.
 If you are not already, I welcome you to become an active part of our CAS community.
 If you are already a member, please continue welcoming others into our ever-growing community.
 Our incredible diversity serves as both a reflection of, and an invitation to, the shared future of our region and our country.
 And our College’s use of high impact practices – such as this student-written newsmagazine and the multiple examples of collaborative, hands-on experiential projects it highlights – provides our students with the skills that employers desire, and our communities with well-prepared leaders.

-We are again indebted to ArtSci’s faculty advisor Dr. Christopher White (English) and his team of dedicated students – Ansam Abdeljaber (English BA), Erik Kay (English BA), Courtney Keller (English BA), Brittany LaFond (English BA), and Kelly Weissbohn (English BA) – who hone in on only some of the many examples of hands-on experiential opportunities that the College of Arts and Sciences provides for its students.
-In this issue you’ll learn more about how GSU modified its laboratory and art studio and media studies courses and programs to provide students with flexible and safe learning options as well as the shift to virtual live streaming adopted by our Theater and Performance Studies program, allowing GSU to “outperform COVID-19.
+We are again indebted to ArtSci’s faculty advisor Dr. Christopher White (English) and his team of dedicated students – Ansam Abdeljaber (English MA), Maria Blatt (English BA), Brandon Green (Finance MBA), Alexis Robinson (English BA), and Saad Shalabi (English MA) and Paul Tucker (English BA) – whose stories illustrate only some of the many examples of impactful, experiential opportunities that the College of Arts and Sciences provides for its students.
+In this issue you’ll learn more about how GSU faculty and students are engaged in following the science in education, public health, and conservation, and how we are working to amplify and preserve the stories of our communities through local journalism, personal narratives, and oral histories.

 View this year's issue here: